ecclesias-de/matrix-corporal-multitenant-proxy/readme.md

 * Remote users only get merged, if they already exist in the policy.
 Otherwise they get ignored.
 * Managed rooms get added automatically.

+## Deployment
+There are 2 methods to integrate mcmtp:
+1. Proxy `https://<matrix server host>/_matrix/corporal/policy` to the mcmtp.
+And configure mcmtp to speek to matrix corporal directly.
+It can not speek to corporal via the proxy, as it needs to call `/_matrix/corporal/policy` on corporal
+2. Configure the client to push to `https://<mcmtp host>/_matrix/corporal/policy/<tenant>`.
+In this case mcmtp can speek to corporal via the normal http proxy (e.g. nginx).

+We currently only use method 1.
+As it is the only one supported by tine.
+Therefore method 2 is not tested in an deployment.

+The chart supports both methods:
+* for method 1 set `ingress.hostnames` to a list of all matrix server host names.
+* for method 2 set `ingress.hostnames` to a list containing the hostname for mcmtp.

 ##
 <img src="https://erzbistum-hamburg.de/_layout/EBHH_Logo_hoch.png" alt="erzbistum-hamburg logo" width="200"/></br>
 Mit freundlicher Unterstützung vom Erzbistum Hamburg